1112zakaria/1112zakaria/README.md

-### Hi there 👋
+### Hi
-I like to code.
-And I like to play footy and volleyball.
+I like to play footy and volleyball.
 Cats are cool too.

 I do not like leetcode.
 It hurts my head :(

-I like C++ and C. Golang is pretty cool, I think its concurrency constructs are pretty nutty.

-I currently go to Carleton University and I am in the Software Engineering program.
-It's not too bad.
-I am in my last year and I'm hoping that it stays that way.

-I enjoy systems programming and find it very fun.
-So far, I have interned on teams involved in various areas in the telecommunications sector, including but not limited to traffic engineering, SD-WAN, and 5G NR.
-These experiences have been very invaluable for me; the people that I've worked with were superb and I got to learn lots from them.

 I like to tinker around with tools sometimes.
 I have yet to build a chef-d'oeuvre.
 This is still a work-in-progress.